francoispalma/PMNS/friendly_primes/README.md

 To generate a table from the paper simply enter:
 > make tableX

 where X is the table number.
-Note that you need to disable turbo boost to get accurate results.
-To disable turbo boost on linux with an intel processor, one can do the following:
+Note that you need to disable the turbo boost to get accurate results.
+To disable the turbo boost on linux with an intel processor, one can do the following:
 > sudo ./disableturbo.sh

 The PMNS generator will display the expected syntax when executed like so: